simplestats-io/laravel-client/README.md

      |--------------------------------------------------------------------------
      |
      | To avoid the tracking API calls block the whole request and for fault tolerance,
-     | we highly recommend to use Laravel's built-in queue-system.
+     | we highly recommend using Laravel's built-in queue-system.
 Here you can define
      | to which queue the tracking API calls should be dispatched and handled by.
      |
      */